khakhalin/notes/papers/Lillicrap2019understand.md

 "Instead of asking how the brain works we should, arguably, ask how it learns to work."

-### Interesting refs:
+### Some curious refs from this paper:
 History is full of seemingly impossible things that ended up being possible (4):
 Michael Dickinson.
 Solving the mystery of insect flight.
 Scientific American, 284(6):48–57, 2001.

-Humans know more than a MB worth of info about their own language (21):
+Humans know more than a megabyte worth of info about their own language (21):
 Francis Mollica and Steven T Piantadosi.
 Humans store about 1.5 megabytes of information during language acquisition.
 Royal Society Open Science, 6(3):181393, 2019.